 "chief financial officer" means the chief financial officer of the Institute appointed in terms of section 16(1);

-"CoLab" means a digital skills knowledge and production collaborative laboratory established in terms of section 5;
+"CoLab" means a digital skills knowledge, production, training and coordinationcollaborative laboratory established in terms of section 5;

 "Companies Act" means the Companies Act, 2008 (Act No. 71 of 2008);

+“Continuing Education and Training Act” means the Continuing Education and Training Act, 2006 (Act No. 16 of 2006);

-"digital skills" means the ability to use and develop ICT’s;
+"digital skills" means the ability to use and develop ICTs;

 "e-SI" means the e-Skills Institute established as a division in the Department of Telecommunications and Postal Services;

+“Higher Education and Training Act” means the Higher Education and Training Act, 1997 (Act No. 101 of 1997);

 "ICT" means information and communications technology;